magore/hp85disk/README.md

    * The emulator **RTC** can be used for time stamping plot files and files added into lif images

-## HP85 Disk Emulator is available at the Tendie store
+## HP85 Disk Emulator is available at the Tindie store
   * https://www.tindie.com/products/hp85disk/hp85disk-disk-emulator-for-hp85-series-computers/

 ___